Gradient in Civil Engineering with complete details and practical uses in road design. Easy explanation for students and site engineers.

 1 in 20, its just steep but acceptable.

-Exceptional Gradient:
+Exceptional :

 Exceptional gradient occurs only in special situations allowed for short distances and its very tough to drive.